Why Coloring Helps More Than Fine Motor Skills

 Make it educational in 30 seconds

-- Vocabulary: name 5 objects on the page.
+- Vocabulary: name 5 objects in the picture.

 - Colors: pick a "warm" or "cool" palette.